Musculoskeletal/Myofascial Pain Syndrome

 Causes of Myofascial Pain Syndrome

 Myofascial pain syndrome usually develops in muscles that have been injured or overstressed by repetitive movements during sports or certain kinds of jobs.
 These muscles develop tight and tender areas called trigger points that when pressed cause pain throughout the muscle or referred pain in other parts of the body.
 Trigger points and myofascial pain syndrome are also common in those who lead stressful and anxious lives.
-Left untreated it can disrupt sleep and routine activities and could possibly lead to fibromyalgia a more serious musculoskeletal condition causing widespread pain.

 Diagnosis of Myofascial Pain Syndrome